-When it comes to having the capability for the most devices, the SIIG 90W 10-Port USB Station claims the top spot.
-As the name suggests, this product has 10 USB ports — the most out of any product that we tested.
+When it comes to having the capability for the most devices, the top spot is claimed by the SIIG 90W 10-Port USB Station.
+As suggested in its name, this product has 10 USB ports — the most out of any product that we tested.
 Even better, it has dedicated spots for eight tablets or phones and then a charging deck for an additional phone or smaller device, keeping all of your electronics recharged and ready to go in one compact package.
 However, we did wish that it included a variety of shorter USB cables rather than forcing you to provide your own.

 Following the SIIG, the Satechi and the Hercules Tuff came next when it comes to the number of devices, having seven and six USB ports, respectively.
 This pair of charging stations both have the same number of slots to hold tablets and phones as they do USB ports, with the Hercules Tuff offering the added bonus of including a full set of charging cables as well.

 The RAVPower and the Anker PowerPort also have six charging ports as well, narrowly beating out the Alltripal Bamboo Docking Station, which only has five.
 Neither the RAVPower and the Anker PowerPort have any integrated device stands or include cables, with the Alltripal Bamboo Docking Station being quite the opposite.
 Not only does it include charging cables and have spots for four tablets or phones, but it also has a dedicated holder for an Apple Watch and an Airpods case.